ISWC Semantic Web Challenge 2017

 For example, the TR entity corresponding to Microsoft (https://permid.org/1-4295907168) is publically available, but the TR entity corresponding to E.V.H.
 Investments Ltd of Cyprus (data.thomsonreuters.com/1-5055735740), is not publically dereferencable.
 However, information about EVH is available on the Internet.
 Another example might be US Water Company LLC (data.thomsonreuters.com/1-5055735752).

 Of course, a team will not be able to predict the Perm ID that Thomson Reuters has used internally.
-A corresponding ID will be provided in form of an RDF graph, e.g.,
+The ID, URL and company name will be provided as triples:

 The challenge will work as follows:

 - The participants will use the open version of the TR graph as training data.

 - In addition, the participants will be provided with a set of predicates of which the values are to be predicted (e.g., :foundedDate).

 - For the test phase, the participants will be provided with a set of triples (see the example above).
 They are to return property values for the set of predicates provided in the previous step in the form of an RDF graph, e.g.,

 we will compute recall (how many of the attributes were predicted correctly) and precision (how many of the predictions were correct), and solutions will be scored by their F-measure.